lfe/blog/src/_posts/2015-05-28-1008-creating-servers-with-the-gen_server-behaviour-ii.md

 it in this series.
 For a list of what you need to have installed before working through the examples as well as getting the source code for these tutorials, please see the post [Prelude to OTP](/tutorials/2015-05-25-0929-prelude-to-otp/).

-## How We're Going to Do This

-In the last post, we went on a whirlwind tour of ``gen_server``'s basic
-functionality:

-* We created a callback module which embodied our logic.
-* We created a server module that was responsible for setting up the loop.
-* We added an API to wrap ``gen_server:cast`` and ``gen_server:call`` functions that passed messages to our callback logic.

-In this post we're going to follow up on that work:

-* Update our code to use OTP community best practices
-* Add support for stopping the server.
-* Improve the support for handling unexpected messages.

 ## Best Practices